rangersx/technical_test/README.md

 # Note:
 - Even though we are using Java and Spring in this codebase, feel free to use any programming language or framework of your own choice. <br/>
+- Feel free to replace existing MongoDB with a database of your own choice. <br/>
 - The integration tests are using [testcontainers](https://www.testcontainers.org/) and testcontainers have been forked in multiple programming languages:
   - [go](https://golang.testcontainers.org/)
   - [node](https://github.com/testcontainers/testcontainers-node)
   - [java]([testcontainers](https://www.testcontainers.org/))
   - [rust](https://github.com/testcontainers/testcontainers-rs)

-- Feel free to rewrite the integration test in any of the above language if necessary Please take a look at the integration tests in: src/test/java/com/trello/clone/integration/*<br/>
+Feel free to rewrite the integration test in any of the above language if you feel it is necessary <br/>
+Please take a look at the integration tests in: src/test/java/com/trello/clone/integration/*<br/>
-After reading the tests, you should have some sort of idea on how to fulfill the requirements for user stories below <br/>
+After reading the tests, you should have some sort of idea on how to fulfill the requirements for the user stories below <br/>

 ## User Stories